MOTOCROSS SCUTTLEBUTT & TASTY INSIDER MORSELS

 RARE ITALIAN BIRD: MXA is on a 300cc kick as of late.
 We got our hands on the only 2017 TM 300MX-FI four-stroke in the United States.
 It is also the only 300cc thumper built specifically for motocross.
 As you can see we are having fun wringing this Italian beauty out.

-HOMEBUILT 300: Next on our 300cc agenda was to take a box stock Yamaha YZ250 and un-boxstock it.
-We added Cycra plastic, Tusk wheels, Hinson clutch, Works Connection parts, CV4 hoses, Moto Tassinari reeds, Pro Circuit pipe, Precision Concepts suspension, Galfer rotors, AP brake pads, Applied clamps and SDG seat.
-Then, we boxed up the cylinder, head and Power vales and sent them to L.A.
+HOMEBUILT 300: Next on our 300cc agenda was to take a box-stock Yamaha YZ250 and un-box-stock it.
+We added Cycra plastic, Tusk wheels, Hinson clutch, Works Connection parts, CV4 hoses, Moto Tassinari reeds, Pro Circuit pipe, Precision Concepts suspension, Galfer rotors, AP brake pads, Applied clamps and a SDG seat.
+Then, we boxed up the cylinder, head and Power Valves and sent them to L.A.
 Sleeve to turn our YZ250 into a YZ300.

 FORGOTTEN IRON: The world has forgotten about the Suzuki RM-Z250.
 So, the MXA wrecking crew decided to give it some love.
 Our goal was to build a competitive 2017 race bike out of the slowest 250 four-stroke on the showroom floors.
 While we were at it, we used the RM-Z250 as a test bed for every cool part and mod we could think of.

-KAWASAKI KX500: The most shocking interest of American motocrosser is in the Kawasaki KX500.
+KAWASAKI KX500: The most shocking interest of American motocrossers is in the Kawasaki KX500.
 Let’s face it, this bike wasn’t popular with motocrossers when it was still being made 20 years ago.
 It had a better engine than the Honda CR500, but most racers opted for the Honda over the Kawasaki.
 Suddenly, the tide has turned, and, thanks to the racing heroics of Sean Collier, the KX500 is a cause celebe.
 We are testing Sean Collier’s latest version.
-His mechanic build him an even better bike to the 2017 season.
+His mechanic built him an even better bike to the 2017 season and we are cranking it wide open.

 450 SHOOTOUT: All of the MXA test projects above, and many more, including the 2017 MXA 450 Shootout, will be in upcoming issues of Motocross Action magazine—so watch your local news stand or subscribe.